bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     \log P(X) - \mathcal{D}(Q(z|X) || P(z|X)) =
         E_{z\sim Q}[\log P(X|z)] - \mathcal{D}(Q(z|X) || P(z)) \tag{9}

+where we use the definition of KL divergence on the RHS.
 This is the core objective of variational autoencoders for which we wish to maximize.
 The LHS defines our higher level goal:

 * :math:`\log P(X)`: maximize the log-likelihood (Equation 7)
 * :math:`\mathcal{D}(Q(z|X) || P(z|X))`: Minimize the KL divergence between our
   approximate posterior :math:`Q(z|X)` to fit :math:`P(z|X)`

-The RHS gives us an objective where we know all the pieces, and we can maximize via gradient descent (details in the next section):
+The RHS gives us an explicit objective where we know all the pieces, and we can maximize via gradient descent (details in the next section):

-* :math:`P(X|z)`: original generative model
+* :math:`P(X|z)`: original implicit generative model
 * :math:`Q(z|X)`: approximate posterior (we'll define what this looks like below)
-* :math:`P(z)`: latent variables as a standard multivariate normal distribution
+* :math:`P(z)`: prior distribution of latent variables (standard isotropic normal distribution)

 Notice, we now have what appears to be an "autoencoder".  :math:`Q(z|X)` "encodes" :math:`X` to latent representation :math:`z`, and :math:`P(X|z)`